 Get Engaged: Energy Matters!

-a) Changes to Net Metering: We Energies proposes to change how and when solar production is valued on a customer’s energy bill.
-Net metering of clean energy systems would change from annual netting to monthly netting, while also reducing the price credited for solar retail rate to ‘avoided cost’ rate (roughly 14 cents/kwh to 3 cents/kwh).
-This change would limit customer optimization of solar system sizing and lengthen subsequent return on investment.
+- Reduced Value of Solar Production.
+We Energies will change how solar production is valued on a customer’s energy bill.
+A change in net metering of clean energy systems was approved, which will change from annual netting to monthly netting and will also reduce the price credited for excess generation from the current 14 cents/kwh to 3 cents/kwh

-c) Restricting Third-Party Ownership (Leasing) of Solar: We Energies seeks to ban any solar or wind project from interconnecting and net metering with the grid if it is not owned by the customer.
-The utility proposes to limit the financing mechanism available to private home and business owners as well as non-profit and governmental agencies.
+- No Ban on Third-Party Ownership (Leasing) of Solar.
+The Public Service Commission denied We Energies’ request to ban any solar or wind project from interconnecting and net metering with the grid if it is not owned by the customer.
+The PSC noted this is a legislative issue that should not be dealt with in this rate case.

 WE ENERGIES RATE CASE IN THE NEWS:

 - Judge rejects We Energies plan to assess solar panel owners extra fees - Milwaukee Journal Sentinel - Oct 30, 2015